amaiya/onprem/README.md

     1. Whiskers: Whiskers is a cute name for a cat because it perfectly describes one of the most adorable features of a feline - their long, delicate whiskers.
 It's a playful and endearing name that captures the essence of a cat's charm.

-    2. Pudding: Pudding is an incredibly cute name for a cat because it evokes feelings of softness and sweetness.
-Just like a bowl of creamy pudding, this name suggests a cat that is cuddly, gentle, and irresistibly lovable.
+    2. Pudding: Pudding is an incredibly cute name for a cat because it evokes a sense of softness and sweetness.
+Just like a bowl of creamy pudding, this name brings to mind a cat's cuddly and lovable nature.
+It's a name that instantly makes you want to snuggle up with your furry friend.

-    3. Muffin: Muffin is a cute name for a cat because it brings to mind a small, round, and fluffy treat.
-This name is perfect for a cat with a plump and huggable appearance, making it an adorable choice that reflects their adorable nature.
+    3. Muffin: Muffin is an adorable name for a cat because it conjures up images of something small, round, and irresistibly cute - just like a cat!
+This name is playful and charming, and it perfectly captures the delightful and lovable nature of our feline companions.

 ## Built-In Web App